blog-banner-image

 Since this position straddles the worlds of criminal justice and science, there can be an overlap in responsibilities and position titles.
 Looking at the criminal justice side, crime scene technicians are considered entry-level positions compared to crime scene investigators, who typically have more experience and serve in supervisory roles.

 Typically but not always, crime scene technicians and investigators will have police academy training.
 Once evidence is collected, entry-level forensic technicians are responsible for analyzing it in a laboratory and are supervised by forensic investigators.
-Having the job title of ‘investigator’ in this field means to oversee the work of crime scene or forensic technicians, oversee the collection of evidence or laboratory outcomes, and make legal statements in a courtroom or legal capacity.
+Having the job title of ‘investigator’ in this field means overseeing the work of crime scene or forensic technicians, overseeing the collection of evidence or laboratory outcomes, and making legal statements in a courtroom or legal capacity.

 Overall, the crime scene technician career requires a background in science and exceptional attention to detail.
 Most crime scene technicians earn a bachelor’s before starting in the field and may go on to complete certification programs or an advanced degree to further their job prospects.
 While this occupation is not for the faint of heart, it does allow people to work beyond the confines of a cubicle and employ rigorous problem-solving skills in a real-world context.